|On this page:|

 1. WRITTEN STATEMENT

-Complete a written statement answering the following questionnaire.
+Complete a written statement answering the following questions.
 Please limit your answers to 50 words for each question.
-(Print this questionnaire and include it along with your artwork or digital submission.)
+(Print your Written Statement and include it along with your artwork or digital submission.)

 - Why do you want to study at the School of Art?